jhebert808-commits/ActuveDirectory-Lab/README.md

-# ActiveDirectory-Lab
+# Sysadmin-Lab
-DNS server setup and other SysAdmin Projects
+DNS server setup and other Active Directory Projects